bovlb/the-blue-alliance/API-Documentation.md

      </tr>
      <tr>
           <td>Returns</td>
           <td>A list of events.
-Each event contains its key_name, name, short_name, and whether its an official event or not.</td>
+Each event contains its key_name, name, short_name, whether its an official event or not, and start_date/end_date in ISO format if available.</td>
      </tr>
      <tr>
           <td>Example</td>